 When the source and target areas overlap, some libraries do not produce the expected outcome of copying the value of the source area into the target area, because they do not identify the situation and save into a temporary first to isolate the overlapped ranges.

 The arguments to these library functions include the addresses of the contents of the two storage areas and the number of bytes (or some other measure) to copy.
 Passing the appropriate combination of incorrect start addresses or number of bytes to copy makes it possible to read or write outside of the storage allocated to the source/destination area.
-When passed incorrect parameters the library function performs one or more unchecked array index accesses, as described in subclause 6.9 Unchecked array indexing [XYZ] .
+When passed incorrect parameters the library function performs one or more unchecked array index accesses, as described in 6.9 Unchecked array indexing [XYZ] .

 Applicable language characteristics